 Magnetic Strips for Small Tools

 Install magnetic strips on your shelves to hold small metal tools.
-It’s a nifty way to keep them organized and within reach.
+It’s a nifty way to keep them organized and within reach, making it a great addition to your basement tool storage setup.

 Sliding Shelves for Easy Access